nglasl/silverstripe-extensible-search/README.md

 The search form may now be retrieved from a template using `$SearchForm`.

+It should also be highlighted that unfortunately full-text doe **not** support custom data objects and fields.
+However, these can be applied to `File` and not just `SiteTree`.

 ### Custom Search Wrappers

 These will need to be created as an extension applied to `ExtensibleSearchPage`, and explicitly defined under the `search_engine_extensions` using YAML.
 The `ExtensibleSearchPage_Controller` will also require an extension so the search results can be retrieved for your search engine correctly.
 When the one class has been added to `search_engine_extensions` (pretty titles can be defined using array syntax), and the two extensions applied, your search engine will appear as a selection.